Delfi-CH/mc-server-manager-rust/README.md

 ### Operating Systems

 **Only Windows and popular Linux Distributions are supported and have downloadable exectuables.**
-**However: Compiling on the BSD variants and MacOS should be possible but is not supported.**
+**However: Compiling on smaller Linux Distributions, the BSD variants and MacOS should be possible but is neither extensivly tested nor supported.**

 **Beta/Testing/Unstable Versions of any Operating System are not supported.**